Core i7-2600K quad-core processor represents

 Performance: Before & After The Mod

-We ran a handful of popular
+We ran a handful of popularapplications and benchmarks

 to see just how much additional